Reporting your firm data

 What you have to do

-You should publish a summary of your firm's diversity data, so long as it complies with data protection legislation.
+You must publish a summary of your firm's diversity data, so long as it complies with data protection legislation.

 Your diversity data should be made available to your staff and externally.
 Most firms will choose to publish on their website, but you can use alternative or additional publication methods such as: